-Definition - A credit level is an indicator of the relative demand, complexity and depth of learning and of the autonomy expected of the learner.
+Definition: a credit level is an indicator of the relative demand, complexity and depth of learning and of the autonomy expected of the learner.
 Levels are differentiated by learning outcomes which are statements of what a learner is expected to know, understand and/or be able to demonstrate after completion of a process of learning.

-- D3.1R A module/unit of study shall be defined as being at a specified level. - D3.2R Learning outcomes and their assessment requirements specify what a student must achieve to be awarded credit - D3.3R The assessment requirements of a module/unit of study will be proportionate to the credit tariff and level of the module - D3.4R The University defines the standard of each level of assessed learning in general terms as follows:
+- D3.1R A module/unit of study shall be defined as being at a specified level. - D3.2R Learning outcomes and their assessment requirements specify what a student must achieve to be awarded credit. - D3.3R The assessment requirements of a module/unit of study will be proportionate to the credit tariff and level of the module. - D3.4R The University defines the standard of each level of assessed learning in general terms as follows:

-Main higher education qualifications UWE Level FHEQ level Doctoral degrees (eg PhD/DPhil, EdD, DBA, DHealthPysch) D 8 Master's degrees (eg MPhil, Masters by Research, MA, MSc) Μ Master's degrees (integrated) (eg MEng, MChem, MPhys, MPharm) Μ First degrees in medicine, dentistry and veterinary sciences (eg BM, BS, BDS, BVetMed, BVSc) Μ 7 Postgraduate Diplomas Μ Postgraduate Certificate in Education (PGCE) Μ
+Main higher education qualifications UWE Level FHEQ level

+Doctoral degrees (eg PhD/DPhil, EdD, D 8

+DHealthPsych)

+Masters degrees (eg MPhil, Masters by Research,

+MA, MSc)

+Master's degrees (integrated)

+(eg MEng,MPlan) Μ 7

+Postgraduate Diplomas

+Postgraduate Certificate in Education (PGCE)

-Postgraduate certificates М
+Postgraduate certificates

-Bachelor's degrees with honours (eg BA/BSc Hons) 3
+Bachelors degrees with honours (eg BA/BSc Hons)

-Ordinary bachelor's degrees 3
+Ordinary bachelor's degrees

-Professional Graduate Certificate in Education (PGCE) М 6
+Professional Graduate Certificate in Education 3 6

+(ProfGCE) 5 0

-Graduate diplomas 3
+Graduate diplomas

-Graduate certificates 3
+Graduate certificates

-Foundation Degrees (FD) 2
+Foundation Degrees (FD)

 Diplomas of Higher Education (DipHE) 2 5

-Higher National Diplomas (HND) 2
+Higher National Diplomas (HND)

 Higher National Certificates (HNC) 1 4